The Garlo Well Temple

 Yerokambos II Tholos Tomb

-West of Lendas, Crete
+West of Lendas, Crete, Greece

 Photo: Ian Swindale